SILVER COMPASS TOURS IN THE MEDIA

 “We didn’t know Orange was great for sparkling wine or chardonnay,” Sydney’s Vicki Waugh said.
 “Ed Swift was very informative, entertaining and knowledgeable.
 From what we learned, we could be in the Champagne region in France.
 We’re very impressed.”

-POCHI MA BUONI IN THE MEDIA
+POCHI MA BUONI

 We hosted a group of food and travel journalists and writers in the lead up to the 2017 Orange FOOD Week festival, with an exclusive preview event held at the beautiful Bell Hill homestead on Kangaroobie Lane, a corner of the local Orange area that is steeped in pioneering Australian history.
 Our Pochi ma Buoni pop-up regional Italian dining experiences at local cellar doors & charming country venues are part of our tailored weekend packages for groups.